MichaelAEden/2dPlatformer/README.md

-# Zombie Fortress
+# Zombie Fortress V2
-2d platform game complete with ragdoll physics.
-Uses the JBox2d, LWJGL, and JOML libraries.

-Uses tutorials from the user ElegantWhelp on youtube for some aspects of the project.
+Restarted previous project, using OpenGL graphics and the JBox2d physics.